OptiMaL-PSE-Lab/DeepDock/README.md

 ### Prerequisites

-This packages runs using Pytorch and Pytorch Geometric.
+This package runs using Pytorch and Pytorch Geometric.
 On top it uses standard packages such as pandas and numpy.
 For the complete list have a look into the [requirements.txt](https://github.com/OptiMaL-PSE-Lab/DeepDock/blob/main/requirements.txt) file
 * install requirements.txt
   ```sh
   pip install -r requirements.txt